Mrs Sheila Higgins, Chair of Governors – Foundation Governor

 Behaviour, Curriculum, Achievement and Teaching Committee (B-CAT)

 Membership of four governors (to include staff governor) plus the Headteacher.
-Chair Mrs Cassidy.
+Chair Mrs Bushnell.

 Other committees are convened when necessary, with governors allocated to these committees at the start of each academic year.